Fletcher-Alderton/nextjs-blog/public/content/page1/page1.md

 ### Steps

-1. **Log in to Portainer**:
+#### Log in to Portainer

    Log in to your Portainer dashboard.

-1. **Create your new volumes**
+#### Create your new volumes

- 1. Your will need to have your nfs shares and necessary folders already setup.
+ Your will need to have your nfs shares and necessary folders already setup.
-	 1. If not I have a guide to help you [here]()
+	 If not I have a guide to help you [here]()
-	 2. You will need the folders
+	 You will need the folders
 		- `/your-nf—share/immich/data` for data storage
 		- `/your-nfs-share/immich/redis` for Redis storage
 		- `/your-nfs—share/immich/tsdata` for Typesense storage
 		- `/your-nfs—share/immich/database` for PostgreSQL storage
- 1. Go to the “Volumes” section in Portainer
+  Go to the “Volumes” section in Portainer
- 2. Create a new volume
+  Create a new volume
- 3. Click the NFS toggle and input the necessary data
+  Click the NFS toggle and input the necessary data
 	 1. The ip is the ip address of your server
 	 2. The location should be the complete location to your nfs share folders

-3. **Create a New Stack**:
+#### Create a New Stack

    1. Navigate to the "Stacks" section in Portainer.
    2. Click "Add Stack" to create a new stack.
 This is where we'll define the Immich services.

-2. **Configure Stack Details**:
+#### Configure Stack Details

    1. Set the name for the stack, e.g., "immich-stack".
    2. In the "Web editor" section, paste the following Docker Compose content.
 This content includes the services and volume mappings required for Immich: